 Students of the American Institute of Alternative Medicine (AIAM) are required to pay program tuition and fees in full, either during each payment period, or in total by the program end.
 Payment period tuition and fees are due in total unless a student is on an approved payment plan.
 Payments can be easily paid online via Populi, AIAM's school management system, or at the Front Desk.
 Each student has access to his or her account, and the ability to make payments online.
 Online payment is preferred; however, cash payments can be made at Reception.
 Students can make payments online or in-person at Reception using either a credit card or a checking account.
 It is important to note that payments made by debit or credit card will be subject to a 3% surcharge.
 Total program charges must be paid in full before the student's last day in his or her respective programs.
 Failure to pay total program charges will result in consequences which may include: a student being unable to obtain his or her diploma or an official program transcript; AIAM withholding the notification required by any State Medical Board or any professional licensure that the student has completed his or her program; and a student being unable to participate in Commencement and/or Pinning ceremonies.
 AIAM also reserves the right to send balances that are severely delinquent to a collection agency, and AIAM reserves the right to determine what constitutes a severely delinquent balance, in accordance with all applicable State and Federal laws.
-The only exception to being paid in full at the program's end is qualifying students within the Registered Nursing, Practical Nursing, or the Medical Massage Therapy programs, who have been enrolled in either the 21-month, 15-month, or 12-month payment plan and have faithfully been making payments per agreement.
+The only exception to being paid in full at the program's end is qualifying students within the Registered Nursing, Practical Nursing, or the Medical Massage Therapy programs, who have been enrolled in either the 30-month, 21-month, 15-month, or 12month payment plan and have faithfully been making payments per agreement.
 If students in these programs have met the terms of the plan and continue to make their payments for the 6 months after program completion, they will be considered as financially clear and eligible to receive their graduation documents.
-Registered Nursing students only are eligible for the 21-month payment plan, Practical Nursing students for the 12-month payment plan, and Medical Massage Therapy students for the 15-month payment plan.
+Registered Nursing 24-month track students only are eligible for the 30-month payment plan, Registered Nursing 15-month track students only are eligible for the 21-month payment plan, Practical Nursing students for the 12-month payment plan, and Medical Massage Therapy students for the 15-month payment plan.